Discretionary Distributions in Cook Islands Trusts

 How the Trustee Exercises Discretion

-The settlor’s letter of wishes provides guidance on the settlor’s intentions regarding distribution frequency, amounts, and purposes.
-The letter of wishes is not legally binding.
-It is guidance, not instruction.
+The trust deed’s distribution provisions set the parameters: whether distributions are limited to income, whether capital distributions are allowed, whether the trustee must consider the beneficiary’s other resources, and whether any class of beneficiaries has priority.
+The settlor’s letter of wishes provides additional guidance on distribution frequency, amounts, and purposes.
+The letter of wishes is not legally binding—it is guidance, not instruction.
 A trustee that mechanically follows the letter without independent evaluation is not exercising discretion, and that failure can undermine the trust’s protection if challenged in litigation.

 The trustee also considers the trust’s overall financial position, the impact of a distribution on the trust’s ability to meet future obligations, and any current or anticipated legal proceedings.
 Treating the trustee as a rubber stamp for the settlor’s requests is one of the most common administration mistakes because it creates a paper trail showing the trustee never exercised independent judgment.